dmiracle/upstream-test/README.md

 1. download boilerplate
 1. create and push remote

-## Variables
-1. repo-name
-1. description
-1.

 ## Environmental Vars
-Make a `.env` file.
-Add your tokens
+Projectr uses `python-decouple` to deal with authentication tokens.
+Add `.env` to `.gitignore`.
+Make a `.env` file and add your tokens.
 ```
 GITHUB_TOKEN=<token>
 AWS_KEY_ID=<>